PerretB/MoRTO/README.md

 Time complexity is in O(n*log(n)) (with n the size of the vector data).
 Space complexity is in O(n).

-Th algorithm is described in Pardalos, P. & Xue, G. Algorithms for a Class of Isotonic Regression Problems.
+The algorithm is described in Pardalos, P. & Xue, G. Algorithms for a Class of Isotonic Regression Problems.
 Algorithmica (1999) 23: 211. doi:10.1007/PL00009258

 License